$125 off any CGM Plan. Use code FALL125

 a plate of watermelon with quinoa

-This recipe brings back the sweet and salty combo we love, this time adding some quinoa, a nutritious protein and fiber-rich grain that may have a positive effect on blood sugar and blood pressure.
+This recipe brings back the sweet and salty combo we love, this time adding quinoa, a nutritious protein, and fiber-rich grain that may have a positive effect on blood sugar and blood pressure for both people with diabetes and people without diabetes.

 Ingredients